ravi-bala13/Todo-app-Backend/README.md

 # Description
 This app is build using nodejs, express and Mongodb(database).

-# To create vite project and run, follow below commands
+# To create server side or backend project and run, follow below commands
 * npm init to create backend project(it will create package.json)
 * npm install [package name] (by using this we can install needed dependencies)
 * To run a project